 Divorce can be one of the most traumatic and challenging experiences of one’s lifetime.
 One of the most difficult and contentious challenges to overcome is the distribution of assets.
 What are the marital assets that need to be split, and what is the fairest way to divide them?

-The attorneys of the Kramer Law Firm have significant experience in handling divorce cases in Orlando and Central Florida.
+The attorneys of the New Future Divorce & Family Law Firm have significant experience in handling divorce cases in Orlando and Central Florida.
 Some of the best divorce help our lawyers can give you is in equitable distribution and fair division of property.
 Contact us to set up a confidential consultation to discuss the unique factors in your marital property division by calling 877-493-4847.